Cartucho/vision_blender/README.md

     Render > Render Animation... or press `Ctrl + F12`

     You can stop and then restart!
 Just select again the starting frame!
 Uooooouu!!

+Blender getting the mask of the objects:
+    Object Properties > Relations > Pass Index